sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/index.md

 <a class="btn" href="references/requirements">Requirements</a>
 </div>

-> NOTE: We highly recommend using the latest versions of Sourcegraph and src-cli with Batch Changes, since we're steadily shipping new features and improvements.
+> NOTE: Batch Changes requires Sourcegraph version 3.24 or later.
+We highly recommend using the latest versions of Sourcegraph and src-cli with Batch Changes, since we're steadily shipping new features and improvements.

 ## Getting started